Simon Karman

 Hogeschool van Amsterdam (Bachelor)

-In June 2014 I graduated at the University of Applied Siences in Amsterdam.
+In June 2014 I graduated at the University of Applied Sciences in Amsterdam.
 The field of this bachelor was Informatics with Game Technology as specialization.
 During this study I did two amazing internships.
 First one at Sticky Studios in Utrecht and the second one at Tingly Games in Rotterdam.

 Utrecht University (Master)